btn-group/sn-quick-farm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a smart contract for btn.group's Button Swap ZAP functionality.
+This is a smart contract for btn.group's Ezy Farm functionality.
 The contract:
 1. Swaps a single token into BUTT & SWBTC.
 2. Provides the tokens as liquidity into the trade contract.